Balusanu/Cricket-_Analysis_in_MySQL/README.md

 # Cricket-_Analysis_in_MySQL

-Analysis of Women's Premiere League using MySQL
+Objective: To Analyse the Women's Premier League using MySQL.

+Analysis Procedure:
+1) Built Entity Relationship Diagram (ERD) and loaded data from CSV files
-Functions used for the analysis: where, group by, order by, having, limit, Aggregate functions, Over & Partition by, Rank function
+2) Used functions like where, group by, order by, having, limit, Aggregate functions, Over & Partition by, Rank function

-Advanced features used for the analysis: subquery, Case Statements, Common table expressions, Views, and Stored Procedures
+3) Used Advanced features like subquery, Case Statements, Common table expressions, Views, and Stored Procedures

 Insights gathered:
 Insights from Women's Premiere Cricket League 2023: